mCodeCode/raylibWithOdeEngine/README.md

 you can avoid this issue probably recompiling correctly the whole repo but im lazy and this is enough for me

-# to run, open the exe file (the libwinpthread-1.dll must be in the same folder as the .exe)
+# to run, open the exe file
+(the libwinpthread-1.dll must be in the same folder as the .exe)

+# update
+after building run the runAfterBuild.bat file, this file will :
+ * take the .exe from the build folder and then move it to the root dir (where the libwinpthread-1.dll is),

+ * then it will delete the build folder
+ * and finally it will execute the .exe file